 The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 References closely follow the recommended format (see sample file in doc).

 Where available, DOIs or URLs have been provided for the references.

-Manuscripts should be submitted in English through our online system in PDF format, and, optionally, also in Word as a “source file” in Step 4 (sometimes it is much easier to reformat the manuscript for reviewers, and to send back inserted corrections to the author, moreover, it is easier for the author…).
+Manuscripts should be submitted in English through our online system in PDF format, and, optionally, also in Word as a “source file” (sometimes it is much easier to reformat the manuscript for reviewers, and to send back inserted corrections to the author, moreover, it is easier for the author…).
 Manuscripts are accepted for review on the understanding that the same work has not been published or submitted elsewhere and that all the authors have given their approval for the submission of the paper.

 The source file of the manuscript, the figures and the pictures must be uploaded only after the acceptance of the paper.
 For the text, any widely used word processing format of office applications (doc, docx, odf), or a simple LaTeX source (tex) is accepted.
 The preferred formats for pictures are jpg (moderate compression!), gif, tif, png, maybe pdf.
 Do not convert your vector graphics into raster format, just submit the original in a separate file.

 Periodica Polytechnica is typeset via InDesign, thus the text of most Office-like programs can be easily typeset using the source file.
 Here is an MS Word sample file and description for preparing the manuscript.

 For authors using LaTeX